mikeygough/discogskiii-django/README.md

 AUTHENTICATION_HEADER = {
     "Authorization": f"Discogs key={CONSUMER_KEY}, secret={CONSUMER_SECRET}",
 }

+In the terminal, activate the virtual environment

+'source env/bin/activate'

+Then,

+'pip install -r requirements.txt'

 Run your Django migrations, then start the app and you're good to go!